g0v-data/g0v-hackmd-archive/notes/_Da_gHduTlarduJAM3oKow.md

 This guide looks into how these build tools can be used effectively with Lightning CSS to optimize development efficiency and the user experience.
 When we look at the tools individually, we realize that they are designed differently to suit specific project needs or developers choices.
 By knowing them well enough and what they can do, developers can use Lightning CSS to create applications that are fast-loading and compatible with various screen sizes.

 ## What is Lightning CSS?
 The Lightning CSS framework makes front-end development quicker and easier.
-The framework has all the necessary components and classes which can increase  the productivity of a project by making it faster and more efficient.
+The framework has all the necessary components and classes, which can increase  the productivity of a project by making it faster and more efficient.
 The most important things are the flexible grid system that works on any device, custom components you can modify yourself, and classes for repeating tasks like styling forms and buttons.
 Lightning CSS is focused on simplicity, flexibility, and efficiency, making it suitable for the fast and efficient building of modern responsive web interfaces.

 ## Understanding Build Tools
 Modern web development relies on indispensable build tools as they help automate processes and make work better.
 Such build tools as Gulp, Webpack, Parcel, and Rollup have revolutionized web development since they address an array of issues ranging from bundling assets to minifying JavaScript files.